 Subject to Rule G4.11.6, a graduate in an area of study which the Senate considers appropriate of this or another university recognised by the Senate for this purpose may be admitted to a programme leading to the degree of bachelor with honours.
-However, in a case considered by it to be exceptional, the Senate may admit a person who has not satisfied all the requirements for the degree of bachelor, and in such a case the degree of bachelor with honours will not be made until the requirements for the degree of bachelor have been satisfied.
+However, in a case considered by it to be exceptional, the Senate may admit a person who has not satisfied all the requirements for the degree of bachelor, and in such a case, the award of the degree of bachelor with honours will not be made until the requirements for the degree of bachelor have been satisfied.

-Admission to a postgraduate diploma or certificate 4.11.3
+4.11.3 Admission to a postgraduate diploma or certificate